jtse/monkeyphp/README.md

 trivial (i.e., a getter), you are probably not going to notice the overhead.
 Obviously, don't use dynamic methods in a tight loop.

-Here are the worst case scenario where the method is a simple getter:
+Here are the numbers for the worst case scenario where the method is a simple
+getter:

 - class method: 1.1 microsecs
 - dynamic method: 4.0 microsecs
 - dynamic pattern-matching method: 7.3 microsecs

 Benchmarks were run on an Intel 2.4 Ghz Core 2 Duo MacBook Pro (2010).
-For details, see the benchmarks in test/MonkeyTest.php
+See the benchmarks in test/MonkeyTest.php for details.

 Test